What are Chimayo peppers?

 This is a terrific roasting pepper.
 The earthy, smoky scents take to the air in a way that draws you in.
 The roasting brings out the smokiness even more in the taste.

-They are also terrific dried.
-In fact, the Chimayo is a favorite for open air drying using ristras.
-Made into a powder or chili flakes, you can have the earthy flavor of Chimayo all year round.
+They are also terrific when dried.
+In fact, these chilies are a favorite for open-air drying using ristras.
+Made into a powder or chili flakes, you can have the earthy flavor of this chili all year round.

 Again, expect to travel for the real deal, but it’s worth the experience to hit New Mexico during harvest season to take in the chili pepper culture.
-You can purchase Chimayo pepper seeds and powders online.
+You can purchase Chimayo seeds and powders online (Amazon).
 Check the container for the growing region; it can make a difference to the complexity of the taste.
-Chimayo seeds will grow very tasty peppers and the chili powders you’ll typically find online are very tasty, but nothing is truly a Chimayo chili unless it’s been grown in its native land.
+The seeds will grow very tasty peppers and the chili powders you’ll typically find online are very tasty.
+But remember: Nothing is truly a Chimayo chili unless it’s been grown in its native land.